 As the editor (and founder) for www.allspitfirepilots.org, I've been fortunate enough to be in touch with many sons, daughters, grand-children, nieces and nephews of former Spitfire pilots.
-What's almost universal about them is that in a quest to find out more, they typically end up researching a great deal about other pilots in the squadron.
+What's almost universal about them is that in a quest to find out more, they typically end up researching a great deal about other pilots in the squadron or wing.
 For Kevin Charles, son of Spitfire pilot Alan Charles, this is no different.
-You can check out Kevin's profile on this site to see the few hundred pilots he's posted, apart from his own father's page complete with gripping rescue.
-Kevin has posted a considerable amount of material on the Desert Airforce, and, he attributes that in part to long cricket matches on TV allowing him to read through the ORBs and post here.
+You can check out Kevin's profile on this site to see the couple of hundred pilots he's posted, along with his own father's page.
+Kevin has posted a considerable amount of material on the Desert Airforce, and, he attributes that in part to long cricket matches on TV allowing him to read through the ORBs.
 In corresponding with Kevin, I requested a short article summing up his research interest and activity which you can read below.
 Plus he just located his father's log book, so stay tuned for more.

 From Kevin Charles on Spitfire pilot Alan Charles and 244 Wing - the Desert Airforce!

-My father Alan Charles was a member of 601 Squadron and flew Spitfires in Italy at the end ... read more ...
+My father Alan Charles was a member of 601 Squadron and flew Spitfires in Italy at the end of WW2, and managed ... read more ...

 Greetings, as we head into fall -- a number of new features are being planned for the site.
 You may have already seen a few.
 For one, the squadron numbers and serials flown sections of a pilot page have been given more room, and, soon, more information (incident report) will be able to be added when adding a date / serial no in the pilots 'aircraft flown' section.
 That will move the site closer and closer to showing ORB / logbook details.